Marketing vs Advertising: 7 Key Differences You Need to Know

 Because marketing is the broader term, it may point to some of the most fundamental aspects of building and growing a business.
-Enter the “marketing mix”, first coined by Neil Borden.
-According to Borden, an advertising professor, the marketing mix is a decision-making matrix for making marketing decisions in any business.
+Enter the “marketing mix”, first coined by Neil Borden, a world-renowned Harvard professor in marketing and advertising.
+According to Borden, the marketing mix is a decision-making matrix for making marketing decisions in any business.

 At first, the marketing mix was divided into the 4Ps:

-- Product.
-The service or the product that your business offers that addresses specific needs and desires of your ideal customers.
+- Product: The service or the product that your business offers that addresses the specific needs and desires of your ideal customers.

-Through the years, however, the 4Ps has expanded to the 7Ps, particularly for those businesses that provide services and not just products:
+Through the years, however, the 4Ps have expanded to the 7Ps, including more parameters that are particularly relevant for those businesses that provide services and not just products:

-- People.
-Who is providing the service of your business.
+- People: Who provides the service of your business.
 Every business needs to rely on qualified, competent people to deliver services to their customers.

-- Physical evidence.
-What tangible benefit your customer receives as part of your service.
-For instance, if you were an advertising agency, the physical evidence might be the results your campaigns gave for your customers’ sales numbers.
+- Physical evidence: What tangible benefit your customers receive as part of your service.
+For instance, if you are an advertising agency, the physical evidence might be the results your campaigns provide to your clients’ sales numbers.

 What is Advertising?

 Now let’s zoom in on advertising.
-Like we mentioned before, advertising can be considered a subset of marketing because all your advertising activities — like native ads, Facebook ads, LinkedIn sponsored posts, YouTube pre-roll ads, etc. — support your marketing goals overall.
+As mentioned before, advertising can be considered a subset of marketing because all your advertising activities – including native ads, social media ads, search ads, YouTube ads, CTV ads, and even podcast ads – support your overall marketing goals.